jules2689/trudeau/trudeau/2020-04-21/q_a.md

 First of all to nick and all the families going through a heart wrenching loss right now looking for answers, looking for reasons, looking for support.
 We are there for you.
 We will be there for you.
-Like so many people across the country who are worried about what the next days will bring and the challenges we're facing, our front line workers have been worried about the continued availability of personal protection equipment.
+Like so many people across the country WHO are worried about what the next days will bring and the challenges we're facing, our front line workers have been worried about the continued availability of personal protection equipment.
 We've seen a number of provinces talk about the shortages a number of days away.
 We've managed to cover those but we are in a situation where people are trying to stretch out our PPE.
 As long as possible.